writing

 Characterization: The Template

 I have a fairly robust character template that I keep regularly updated as I progress through my novels.
 Character aren’t static, and they do change over time, so I have a section in my template that covers character growth.
-I try to dig deeply into the psyche of my characters as well as their past… Continue reading Characterization: The Template
+I try to dig deeply into the psyche of my characters as well as their past Continue reading

 A Primer on Writing Trans Characters